-"Precision" may also include any convention / treatment that is allowed to be played at this level with a natural system.
+"Precision" may also include any convention / treatment that is allowed to be played at a Junior Tournament playing a natural system.

 Unless otherwise noted, the suit to which the "minimum length" applies must be the suit named in the bid.